Fungal Meningitis Outbreak in Maryland and Surrounding States

 NBC News has reported that 35 people have been diagnosed in this outbreak and 5 of them have died.

-Goldberg Finnegan is evaluating product liability cases relating to this fungal meningitis outbreak in Maryland, Virginia and Washington, D.C.
-Call us at 301-589-2999 x102.
+The Silver Spring personal injury lawyers at Goldberg Finnegan are evaluating product liability cases relating to this fungal meningitis outbreak in Maryland, Virginia and Washington, D.C.
+Call us at (888) 213-8140.